innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 ```

 - search for and select the {{docker_image}} image from the search results; then from the drop down tag list select the tag that matches the presentation code for this presentation of the module: {{pcode_lc}}.
-Clicking the *Pull* button will then download the image from the Docker Hub repository to your computer. *The Docker image may take some time to download.* You should only need to download the image once.

-The download may take some time (up to 20 minutes depending on your network connection), but you should only need to download the original image once.
+Clicking the *Pull* button will then download the image from the Docker Hub repository to your computer. *The Docker image may take some time to download (up to 20 minutes depending on your network connection).* You should only need to download the image once.

 You can also download an image from the command line by running the following command from the command line: